john2893/Assignment2A-with_MediaQueries/README.md

 # Assignment2A-with_MediaQueries
- Assignment-2a - Basic Portfolio with Media Queries.

-This is assignment-2a.
-Basic Portfolio with Media Queries.
+ This is Assignment-2a - Add media queries to the previous Basic Portfolio assignment to make it a responsive website to change the layout based on the screen of the devices.

+I have added a break point in my assignment from desktop to a phone and vice versa.

-The website fits well with Phone and Desktop.
+This is a responsive website fits well with Phone and Desktop.

 Desktop - Screenshots: